Concentrated solar thermal power plant

-Translated as ‘mirror’ in Arabic, Miraah is a proposed 1,021MW solar thermal facility to be located in South Oman, and expected to be one of the world’s biggest solar plants.
+Translated as ‘mirror’ in Arabic, Miraah is a 1,021MW solar thermal facility located in South Oman, and is one of the world’s biggest solar plants.

 Mojave Solar Project (MSP) is a 250MW solar thermal power facility located in San Bernardino County, California, US.

-The project will use GlassPoint Solar’s enclosed trough technology, a concentrating solar power (CSP) technology that uses large, curved mirrors to focus sunlight on a boiler tube containing water.
+The project used GlassPoint Solar’s enclosed trough technology, a concentrating solar power (CSP) technology that uses large, curved mirrors to focus sunlight on a boiler tube containing water.
 The harnessed energy boils the water in the once-through steam generators (OTSG) to produce steam that is fed to multiple steam injector wells within the oilfield.

 The glasshouse roof is approximately 6m above ground level, reducing the soiling rate by 50% compared to the use of typical exposed solar designs where the mirrors are placed around 1m above ground.

 The facility generates approximately 6,000t of solar steam a day.
 The use of solar energy saves approximately 5.6 trillion British thermal units (BTUs) of natural gas a year, which is sufficient to provide residential electricity to approximately 209,000 people in Oman.
 It enables the country to redirect the gas saved from the project to meet the growing industrial demand and enable the country to offset 300,000t of carbon dioxide emissions a year.